famousgarkin/shepherd/README.md

 # Shepherd

-Flock those scattered, disparate, legacy tools and pages under a common interface.
+Flock the scattered, disparate, legacy tools and pages under a common interface.